 \subsubsection{Ablation Study}

-We then discuss how the performance of a poisoning attack is affected by the following factors.
+We then discuss how the performance of our proposed poisoning attacks is affected by the following factors.

 \mypara{Poisoning rate} We compare the performance of poisoning attacks with different poisoning rates on the two datasets.
 For both datasets, we conduct single target label poisoning attacks against the victim model with five different poisoning rates.
 We conduct six different poisoning rates $\phi$ on Flickr-PASCAL (\texttt{sheep2aeroplane}) and six on COCO (\texttt{boat2dog}), respectively.
 The poisoning rate of 0 means that the model trains on clean data without poisoning. \autoref{figure:influence_ratio} shows that with the increase in the poisoning rate, the attack performance improves in both datasets.
 For instance, on Flickr-PASCAL, with only 0.03\% poisoning rate, the MinRank already reaches 6.
-This further emphasizes the potential risk of data poisoning attacks against multimodal encoders.
+This emphasizes the potential risk of data poisoning attacks against multimodal encoders.
 Note that we also investigate the influence of the text length on the attack performance (see \autoref{table:text_length} in Appendix).

-\mypara{Fine-tuning epoch} While keeping the same poisoning rate, we compare the attack performance on the two datasets at different epochs ranging from 0 to 10.
-And we experiment on the pretrained model when the epoch is 0. \autoref{figure:influence_epoch} shows that the attack performs well even after one or two epochs, which reveals the power of our attack.
+\mypara{Fine-tuning epoch} With the same poisoning rate, we compare the attack performance on the two datasets at different epochs ranging from 0 to 10.
+And we experiment on the pre-trained model when the epoch is 0. \autoref{figure:influence_epoch} shows that the attack performs well even after one or two epochs, which reveals the power of our attack.
 With more fine-tuning epochs, the performance fluctuates but remains effective in general.

 \mypara{Image encoder type} \autoref{figure:influence_modelsize} shows the performance of Attack II on both datasets with different image encoders.
-Model statistics can be found in Appendix \autoref{appendix:model_statistics}.
+Model statistics can be found in \autoref{appendix:model_statistics}.
 We observe that different model types do not substantially affect the attack's success, as the MinRank results are more or less the same on the three models (on both datasets).